 Courses and Workshops

-Postgraduate Certificate in Academic Practice (PGCAP)
+Taught Course in Academic Practice

-What is the PGCAP?
+What is the Taught Course?

 Please note that the PGCAP is being replaced by the Academic Practice Taught Course for new lecturers from January 2018.
 Please contact Sarah Turner (S.Turner4@lboro.ac.uk) or for further details.
 This course comprises of four units which can be completed between 18 months to 2 years.
 Each unit is made up of two full-days and two half-days of study with the unit leader.
 You will be required to have a formative and summative observation each year of the course.

 Who is it for?